 - Content: Image, content or other distinguishing factors to differentiate one ad from another

-Let’s say you run a clothing company and want to launch campaigns on Facebook, Google, email newsletters, magazines and billboards promoting your spring releases.
+Let’s say you run a clothing company and want to launch campaigns using Facebook, Google, email newsletters, magazines and billboards promoting your spring releases.
 When you make a sale, you’ll want to know where it came from.
 This is where the detailed information in your UTM comes into play.